Her software put men on the moon. Fifty years later, Margaret Hamilton got a glowing moonlit tribute

 The software engineer developed the onboard computer programs that powered NASA's Apollo missions, including the 1969 moon landing.

-So, it's only fitting that for the 50th anniversary of the Apollo 11 mission, a portrait of the bespectacled pioneer will reflect the light of the moon.
+So, it's only fitting that in honor of the 50th anniversary of the Apollo 11 mission, a portrait of the bespectacled pioneer reflected the light of the moon.

-Google has unveiled a giant tribute to Hamilton in California's Mojave Desert: More than 107,000 mirrors reflect moonlight to form her image.
+On Thursday, Google unveiled a giant tribute to Hamilton in California's Mojave Desert: More than 107,000 mirrors were positioned to reflect moonlight and form her image for one night.

 The artwork, at more than 1.4 square miles wide, is larger than New York's Central Park, Google says.
-It's on the grounds of the Ivanpah Solar Electric Generating System, the world's largest solar thermal power plant.
+It was staged on the grounds of the Ivanpah Solar Electric Generating System, the world's largest solar thermal power plant.

 Who is Margaret Hamilton?